 At this Point you can ask for even money in most casinos.
 This means that you can invoke the rule before the dealer reveals his face-down card, and that you can use your Insert are paid out at a ratio of 1:1, regardless of which hand the dealer still has.

-The risk is that the dealer ends up with no blackjack and you would have won even more.
+The risk is that the dealer ends up with no blackjack, and you would have won even more.

-Most players who abuse the Even Money rule assume that because there are so many tens, jacks, queens and kings in the deck, it is very likely that the dealer will get a blackjack.
-Instead of facing the misery of a push where they only get their bet back, they get greedy and go for the Even Money.
+Most players who abuse the even money rule assume that because there are so many tens, jacks, queens and kings in the deck, it is very likely that the dealer will get a blackjack.
+Instead of facing the misery of a push where they only get their bet back, they get greedy and go for the even money.

 You have probably already heard of the Insurance in blackjack, which is available to all players at the Table is offered if the dealer has an ace on the card.
 We have already mentioned that you should never take out insurance, as this is not profitable in the long term.